mikeasilva/handbook-diff/markdown/12-primary.md

 Singing time is different from class time.
 During singing time, children learn as they actively engage in singing.
 Primary music leaders teach gospel principles, but they do so primarily through music.

 The Primary presidency and music leader select songs for each month to reinforce gospel principles the children are learning in their classes and at home.
-Songs that reinforce these principles are also suggested in Come, Follow Me.
+Songs that reinforce these principles are also suggested in [Come, Follow Me](/study/come-follow-me?lang=eng).

 ![children singing](https://www.churchofjesuschrist.org/imgs/018574004b3011ed9712eeeeac1ed5077b180cfe/full/%21500%2C/0/default)

-For more information, see “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation](/study/manual/instructions-for-singing-time-and-the-childrens-sacrament-meeting-presentation?lang=eng).”
+For more information, see “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation](/study/manual/instructions-for-singing-time-and-the-childrens-sacrament-meeting-presentation?lang=eng)” in Come, Follow Me.
 See also [12.1.6](/study/manual/general-handbook/12-primary?lang=eng&id=title_number33-p195#title_number33) and [12.3.4](/study/manual/general-handbook/12-primary?lang=eng&id=title_number19-p145#title_number19) in this handbook.

 12.1.6